Haitian Revolution: Dessalines and Pétion join Haitian forces

 Dessalines and Pétion remained allied with France until they switched sides again, in October 1802, and fought against the French.
 As Leclerc lay dying of yellow fever and heard that Christophe and Dessalines had joined the rebels, he reacted by ordering all of the blacks living in Le Cap to be killed by drowning in the harbour.
 In November, Leclerc died of yellow fever, like much of his army.

 His successor, the Vicomte de Rochambeau, fought an even more brutal campaign.
 Rochambeau waged a near-genocidal campaign against the Haitians, killing everyone who was black.
 Rochambeau imported about 15,000 attack dogs from Jamaica, who had been trained to savage blacks and mulattoes.
 (Other sources suggest the dogs may have been dogo cubanos sourced in their hundreds from Cuba rather than Jamaica.)
 At the Bay of Le Cap, Rochambeau had blacks drowned.
 No one would eat fish from the bay for months afterward, as no one wished to eat the fish that had eaten human flesh.
 Bonaparte, hearing that most of his army in Saint-Domingue had died of yellow fever and the French held only Port-au-Prince, Le Cap, and Les Cayes, sent about 20,000 reinforcements to Rochambeau.

 Dessalines matched Rochambeau in his vicious cruelty.
 At Le Cap, when Rochambeau hanged 500 blacks, Dessalines replied by killing 500 whites and sticking their heads on spikes all around Le Cap, so that the French could see what he was planning on doing to them.
 Rochambeau's atrocities helped rally many former French loyalists to the rebel cause.
 Many on both sides had come to see the war as a race war where no mercy was to be given.
 The Haitians burned French prisoners alive, cut them up with axes, or tied them to a board and sawed them into two.

-The rebels finally managed to decisively defeat the French troops at the Battle of Vertières on 18 November 1803, leading the first-ever group of slaves to successfully create an independent state through a slave revolt.
-Having sold the Louisiana Territory to the United States in April 1803, Napoleon accepted defeat in his failing ventures in the Western Hemisphere.
-Dessalines won a string of victories against Leclerc and Rochambeau, becoming arguably the most successful military commander in the struggle against Napoleonic France.

-Napoleon then turned his attention towards France's European enemies such as Great Britain and Prussia.
-With that, he withdrew a majority of the French forces in Haiti to counter the possibility of an invasion from Prussia, Britain, and Spain on a weakened France.